desenvolvedorIcotrade/App.bot/blog/_posts/2017-08-03-improving-dependency-resolution-in-bundler.md

 - Dependabot creates pull requests for any outdated dependencies in a project's `Gemfile`.
 It's a little like running `bundle update <dependency>` for each dependency
-- To do so, Dependabot piggy-backs off of Bundler's resolution logic
+- To do so, Dependabot piggy-backs off of Bundler's resolution logic.
+(If you're curious, the logic is [here][dependabot-resolution].)
 - If Bundler raises an error during resolution,  Dependabot catches it, categorises it, and creates a relevant issue on the project's repository.